grechaw/dear_programmer/A_Few_Thoughts_1.md

 Most of the following is far from original eg. advice plucked from the flotsam and jetsam observed over the years of a yeoman's career in the trenches.
 Its composition here is my own personal opinion which others (more knowledgeable) may take umbrage with.

-This is not an attempt to define an all encompassing set of rules (there are plenty of good ones already in existance).
+This is not an attempt to define an all encompassing set of rules (there are plenty of good ones already in existence).
 No high church hymns or rituals to preach -  just a few simple home truths or practical katas to inspire one's current practice.

 The intended reader is 'younger me' just entering the craft but I hope experts will see value in being reminded of consistent truths and chime in with their own advice/observations/corrections.